Sandenev/VisaBot/README.md

 Create a table like in the example pic and go to the script section.
 Insert code and deploy it as a new webApp.
 Do not forget to allow anyone use this app and allow this app access to sheets.
 Names of your table sheets must be in english

+In old version we have the same bot but without buttons.
+Users need to type some key words to get respond from bot